Day 4: Semantic Chunking — When Meaning Decides Where to Split

 "What's our refund policy for damaged items?"

-If your handbook is stored as a single giant chunk, its embedding is the average of all topics in the book, like refunds, hiring, parking, harassment policy, and holidays.
+If our handbook is stored as one giant chunk, its embedding is the average of every topic in the book.
+Refunds, hiring, parking, harassment policy, holidays.
 That vector points everywhere and nowhere.

-Split the same handbook by topic.
-Now the "refund policy" section has its own sharp embedding, pointing straight at refund questions.
+Split the same handbook by topic, and the "refund policy" section gets its own sharp embedding pointing straight at refund questions.
 Retrieval lights up.

 Chunking groups related sentences so each embedding has one clear meaning the search can latch onto.

-That's the whole point.
-Better chunking = better relevancy.
+That is the whole point.
+Better chunking, better relevancy.

-Here's the issue with overlapping chunks: sometimes the overlap still doesn't make sense.
-If the window happens to cut between "Roman Empire" and "Han Dynasty", you've stitched two unrelated topics into one chunk and called it context.
+Here is the issue with overlapping chunks.
+Sometimes the overlap still doesn't make sense.
+If the window happens to cut between "Roman Empire" and "Han dynasty", we have stitched two unrelated topics into one chunk and called it context.
 The embedding goes back to being mush.

 Semantic chunking fixes this by asking a different question: